12 Warning Signs of Sweepstakes Scams

 Sweepstakes Scams Ask for Bank or Credit Cards to Receive Your Prize

-Legitimate sweepstakes do not send wins by direct deposit, nor do they need to withdraw money from your bank or verify information using your credit card number.
+Legitimate sweepstakes don't send prizes by direct deposit, nor do they need to withdraw money from your bank or verify information using your credit card number.
 The only sensitive information that a legitimate sweepstakes sponsor needs to process your win is your social security number.

 The "Win" is From a Lottery (Especially a Foreign Lottery)

 It's impossible to win a lottery without buying a ticket.
 Even if you did buy tickets, the lottery wouldn't call or email you.
 You'd have to find the winning numbers in a newspaper, the internet, or on TV and compare them to your ticket.

 Win notices from foreign lotteries are even more suspicious.
 Not only do foreign lotteries have the same restriction as domestic lotteries, but it is also illegal to sell tickets for foreign lotteries across international borders.

 Sweepstakes Scams Don't Know Your Name

-Many sweepstakes scams send thousands upon thousands of fake mails or emails to every address they can get their hands on, often without knowing the names of the people they're contacting.
+Many sweepstakes scams send thousands upon thousands of fake mails or emails to every address they can get their hands on, often without knowing any personal information about the people they're contacting.